Third Quarter, 2014

 “Business optimism toward sales, profits and jobs either improved somewhat or held steady from three months earlier suggesting that the growth environment for the metro area remains largely intact for 2014’s third-quarter,” said Bret Mayborne, the MMAC’s economic research director.
 “Metro area job growth continued in the year’s first half and unemployment rates fell.
 Strengthened job expectations hint that this trend is likely to continue.”

 “Business optimism toward sales, profits and jobs either improved somewhat or held steady from three months earlier suggesting that the growth environment for the metro area remains largely intact for 2014’s third-quarter,”

 of Economic Research

-Forecast future wage & salary increases weakened in 2014’s second quarter.
-On average, the change in per person employee wages and salaries is forecast to rise 2.2% over the next 12 months, below the 2.6% annualized increase predicted three months ago.
+Expectations toward wage and salary increases ticked slightly upward.
+A 2.3% increase in per employee wages and salaries is projected over the next 12 months, slightly higher than the 2.2% increase forecast three months ago.

 The Business Outlook Survey, conducted by the MMAC, contains responses from 111 Milwaukee area firms, both large and small, employing more than 27,900 people.